rjmk/testing/README.md

 QUnit is a javascript framework that you can use to test software as you build it.
 Learning how to use QUnit so that you can test software as you build it will save you time in the long run.
 Testing will ensure that you only write the least amount of code needed to get your software to do what it needs to do.
 It will also save you  having to constantly backtrack and fix things once your software starts growing in complexity.

+## How to use this README

+Testing turns out to be quite complicated!
+There's a lot of information that's useful to know.
+Unfortunately, trying to read all that information at once is not a good way to learn it.
+This README has some important information that should be ignored if it's not immediately useful and / or it is your first time reading it.
+Currently, this includes the 'Under The Hood' sections, which talk a little about how QUnit works on a code level.
+It's quite useful as it will reduce your confusion as you continue to work with QUnit, but is safely ignored on a first readthrough.
+Get used to mucking around with QUnit a bit first.

-### 0: What are testing and TDD and why should I care?
+## 0: What are testing and TDD and why should I care?

 Testing frameworks allow you to check the functionality of every part of your website automatically, without going through everything yourself.
 As your website and its functionality grows, the number of different ways it can be used grows rapidly.
 If a user does everything on your website once and your website has three things to do, there are six different sequences in which you can do them.
 If you have five things to do, there are 120 different sequences!
 Even if you can't use the functionality on your website in a completely arbitrary order, it will quickly become impractical to check every user flow remains functional after every update.
 Writing a suite of tests allows us to specify the tests once, and run them as often as we like.